 1. Orangetheory Fitness Achieves Rapid Growth Using Analytics as a Guide

-Buxton helped Orangetheory Fitness to grow from 14 locations to an anticipated 700 locations in just four years through franchise site selection analytics.
+Buxton helped Orangetheory Fitness to grow from 14 locations to over 1,500 locations in 25 countries through franchise site selection analytics.

 Dan Adelstein, vice president of franchise development and real estate for Orangetheory Fitness, noted: “We’ve been very smart and methodical, saying, ‘Don’t go too fast…make sure you have good data to support why you go to certain places and how many locations you can have.’”